 I believe this costume conforms to the codes and conventions of a pop music video as it is similar to Lorde’s outfits in her music video, ‘Perfect Places’.

 The outfit’s colour is blue which portrays the sadness of the song as Lucy tries to find someone she loved dearly from the past.
 Also this outfit was voted most popular in my target audience interview.

-Lucy’ second costume will be a knitted jumper dress.
+Lucy’ second costume long white dress.

 I will be having two locations in my music video.
 The first one is the beach.
 References to the sea and water is in the lyrics of my chosen song so, I want to have a location which links back to the song.
 I will be using St. Ouen’s bay and St. Brelade’s Bay which looks very similar to Miley Cyrus’ music video, ‘Malibu’.

 I will also be taking advantage of capturing the sunset to recreate the overlay effect Miley Cyrus uses.